 If you’re facing theft charges or burglary charges in Georgia, you need to understand that the consequences may be greater than the sentence.
 You should also consider the impact that a theft conviction appearing on a background check could have on your future.
 Remember, a criminal conviction will remain on your Georgia Criminal History for the rest of your life!

 Your ideal attorney will determine whether the evidence is sufficient to prove the charge and advocate on your behalf.
 My experience as a former state prosecutor allows me to understand how the State will pursue your charges.

 Such ‘insider’ knowledge allows me to best assert your defenses and bring out mitigating factors that can result in a successful defense of the charge.
-Learn more about how the McCranie Law Firm handles burglary charges and theft charges below.
+Learn more about how George McCranie Law Firm handles burglary charges and theft charges below.

 Understanding Georgia Theft and Burglary Charges

 If charged with a theft or property offense, it is essential that you exercise your right to remain silent and demand an attorney.
 If you do not, and your case proceeds to trial, anything you say may be used against you in court.
-You should also contact an experienced criminal defense lawyer at the McCranie Law Firm as soon as possible.
+You should also contact an experienced criminal defense lawyer at the George McCranie Law Firm as soon as possible.

 What Are the Penalties Involved?

 Theft and burglary are different crimes that involve different penalties.
 Georgia defines theft as the unauthorized taking of someone else’s property with the intent to permanently deprive them of the item.
 There are different degrees of theft: